 Whites are in the highest LRV range of 70-96 (with an LRV of 96, High Reflective White is Sherwin-Williams' brightest white), so whites reflect rather than absorb the most light. - In contrast, Tricorn Black SW 6258 has an LRV of just under 3.

-The light reflection issue is one reason I always recommend Samplize peel and stick paint samples so you can easily test the color on the wall in your own unique lighting conditions and avoid costly paint mistakes.
+The light reflection issue is one reason I always recommend Samplize peel and stick paint samples so you can easily test SW Dover White - or any other paint color - on the wall in your own unique lighting conditions and avoid costly paint mistakes.

 The Best Way To Test Paint Colors On Your Walls